akulavarunkumar/python_course/README.md

 ## How to Install Python on Mac
-We need to follow same step as windows installation but in different commands
+We need to follow same step as windows installation but using different commands

 ### Step1: Download the pkg files
 Open the [official Python website](https://www.python.org/downloads) in your web browser.